-- Use props, Powerpoint presentations, pull out a guitar if need be, make it interesting.
+- Use props, and Powerpoint presentations, pull out a guitar if need be, and make it interesting.
 Often just hearing someone talk can be grating.

 - Practice your speech and time it.
 If it is going too long, you need to pull back.

 - Ask your bride and groom for any suggestions or feedback.

 - It's better to do speeches and toasts while people are eating than before they're eating.
 Brides and grooms: don't hold back the food until the speeches are done.

 - As the speaker, don't worry about whether people are looking at you or not.
 Most people want to be focused on their own table, their food, and the like.
 Don't worry if people are talking at their tables.

 - Stand up and project your voice.
 If you have a microphone, use it.